List of monarchs of Vietnam: Hoàng đế

-The mother of the crown prince was called hoang thai hoa (Great Empress).
+The mother of the crown prince was called Hoàng Thái Hậu (Great Empress).

 Vương

 While Viet rulers were called vua or hoàng đế on most occasions, they were referred to as vương (王), a Sino-Vietnamese title for "king", in official communications with Chinese dynasties.
 Almost all Viet rulers adopted some sort of tributary relationship with the imperial dynasties of China.
 The relationship was symbolic and had no effect on Vietnam's management.
 However, the Viet ruler would style themselves as "king" (vương) when communicating with China's rulers while using hoàng đế to address their own subjects or other Southeast Asian rulers.
 Even during the Nguyễn dynasty when Viet rulers such as Minh Mạng referred to themselves as emperors especially towards other Southeast Asian courts, Viet embassies to China presented their ruler as the "king of the state of Vietnam".
 Internally, the Nguyễn saw their relationship with the Qing dynasty as that of equal countries.

 In 1710, Nguyễn Phúc Chu was called Dai Viet quoc vuong (king of the great Viet state).
 In 1834, Minh Mạng called the Cambodian king phien vuong (barbarian king).